-Rob Brydon – Presenter, Comedy Actor and Stand-Up Comedian.
-Entertaining After-Dinner Speaker and Awards Host.
+Rob Brydon MBE is a Presenter, Comedy Actor and Stand-Up Comedian.

-Born in Swansea, South Wales, Rob Brydon studied at the Welsh College of Music and Drama in Cardiff, but left midway to become a radio presenter for BBC Wales.
+Born in Swansea, Brydon studied at the Welsh College of Music and Drama in Cardiff but left midway to become a radio presenter for BBC Wales.

 As a writer/producer, his comedy series, Rob Brydon’s Annually Retentive started in 2006 on BBC3.
-He co-wrote and starred in the award winning Human Remains (BBC2) and Marion and Geoff, (BBC2); the second series was BAFTA nominated in 2004.
+He co-wrote and starred in the award-winning Marion and Geoff, (BBC2); the second series was BAFTA nominated in 2004.
 His comedy talk show The Keith Barret Show was broadcast on (BBC2)

 Rob starred in Kenneth Tynan: In Praise of Hardcore, played the lead in Murder in Mind on BBC1, was seen in BBC1’s costume Drama The Way We Live Now and BBC 2’s Cruise of the Gods.

 Since 2007 Rob Brydon has played Bryn in the multi-award-winning BBC sitcom Gavin and Stacy.

 Since 2009, Brydon has presented the BBC One comedy panel show Would I Lie to You?
 Rob has presented his own BBC Two late-night chat show called The Rob Brydon Show and in 2014, he hosted the Saturday-night game show The Guess List for BBC One.